2026 Best Practices

 Do leaderboards discourage less active employees?

 They can if done wrong.
-Solutions: 1) Use 'Most Improved' rankings, 2) Team averages instead of totals, 3) Tiered goals (bronze/silver/gold), 4) Recognize consistency not just volume, 5) Keep top individual scores but also celebrate participation milestones.
+Solutions: 1) Use 'Most Improved' rankings alongside absolute rankings, 2) Team averages instead of totals so teams of different sizes compete fairly, 3) Tiered goals (bronze/silver/gold) so everyone can achieve something, 4) Recognize consistency not just volume, 5) Allow opting out of public leaderboards while still tracking personal progress.

 What rewards work best for step challenges?

-Most effective: extra PTO (1st place), wellness stipends ($50-100), gift cards, team lunches, public recognition, and charitable donations in winner's name.
+Most effective: extra PTO (1st place), wellness stipends ($50-100), gift cards, team experiences (lunch/outing), public recognition, and charitable donations in the winner's name.
 Surprisingly, public recognition often motivates more than cash prizes.
+The best reward structures mix recognition, experiences, and tangible prizes.

 How often should we update leaderboards?